 FACULTY | F. Daniel Hidalgo

-F. Daniel Hidalgo is an Assistant Professor in the Department of Political Science at the Massachusetts Institute of Technology.
+F. Daniel Hidalgo is the Cecil and Ida Green Associate Professor of Political Science at the Massachusetts Institute of Technology.
 He received his doctorate in Political Science at the University of California at Berkeley and received a BA at Princeton University.
 Hidalgo is a past recipient of grants from the National Science Foundation, the Fulbright program, and the Experiments in Governance and Politics Network.
 His research focuses on the political economy of elections, campaigns, and representation in developing democracies, especially in Latin America, as well as quantitative methods in the social sciences.
 His work has appeared in journals such as the Journal of Politics, Review of Economic and Statistics and the American Journal of Political Science.
 His working paper “Voter Buying: Shaping the Electorate Through Clientelism” (with Simeon Nichter) received the Kellogg-Notre Dame Award for best paper in comparative politics.